-With over 3000 CKC sanctioned events held across Canada each year, there are literally thousands of opportunities for you to enjoy great fun with your canine companion!
+With over 3000 CKC sanctioned events held across Canada in an average year, there are literally thousands of opportunities for you to enjoy great fun with your canine companion and meet other dog lovers!

-If you haven’t decided which style of event appeals most to you and your dog, you can start at the Overview of Events
+If you haven't decided which style of event appeals most to you and your dog, you can start at the Canadian Kennel Club’s Overview of Events

 to find out more about each type of event.

 Ready to compete?
-Once you have decided on your favourite event style, practised at home or in class and are ready to enter your first event, the steps below will help you navigate the wide world of CKC dog events in Canada.
+Once you have decided on an event that matches your tastes and dog's abilities, practiced at home or in class, and are ready to enter your first event, the steps below will help you enter the world of CKC dog events.
 Welcome to the fun!

 Step 1: Register Your Dog with CKC

-All your dog needs is a registration number.
-CKC uses these numbers to keep track of event entries, results, standings and titles.
-That’s right - your canine companion could be an official Champion!
-If your dog is not registered to compete, you can apply for a registration number
+To compete in CKC events, your dog will first need a registration number.
+The Canadian Kennel Club uses these numbers to keep track of event entries, results, standings, and titles.
+That's right - your best friend could be an official Champion!
+If your dog is already CKC registered, their registration number can be found on the certificate of registration that the breeder sent you.

 Step 2: Find a Local Event

-“Exhibitor” is the dog world name for event competitors.
-Now that you have selected your event from the CKC Event Calendar, you are ready to be an exhibitor!
+"Exhibitor" is the dog world name for event competitors.
+Now that you have selected your first event using the calendar on CanuckDogs.com, you are ready to be an exhibitor!

 .
-This quick and easy process is great for novice event participants.
-User-friendly online entry services will check to make sure you have filled all the forms out correctly, let you know of any issues and provide confirmation of your entry.
-Check the premium list - when you see an entry service logo like DogShow.ca’s with the entry forms, that means you can make an official entry online.
+Their quick and easy processes are great for novice event participants, and the user-friendly online entry services will check to make sure you have filled all the forms out correctly, let you know of any issues, and provide confirmation of your entry.
+If you are thinking of entering multiple events, an entry service company like The Entry Line

 Step 4: Have Fun!

 Dog shows and performance events can range from small events for a handful of dogs to multi-day events that bring together thousands of human-canine teams.
-DO arrive early for your first event so you can explore the grounds and get settled.
-DON’T be afraid to introduce yourself to people, ask questions and let them know it’s your first time out.
+Arrive early for your first event so you can explore the grounds and get settled.
+Don’t be afraid to introduce yourself to people, ask questions during their downtime and let them know it’s your first time out.

-If you have any questions or need any assistance, you can always contact us here at the CKC at email@example.com
+If you have any questions or need any assistance, you can always contact us here at the Canadian Kennel Club by clicking LIVE CHAT on the right-hand side of www.ckc.ca